This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 Leo Meaning and Trends

 Leo was extremely popular in the first half of the 1900’s, so many parents today may be looking to the name to honor a grandparent or great-grandparent.

-Related Post: Cool Alternatives to Liam That Are Truly Rare
+Related Post: Cool Alternatives to Liam

 It is soft, vowel-heavy and simple.
 With so much going in its favor, it is no wonder that Leo such a hot baby name today.

 Leo hit its peak popularity in 2021 and shows no signs of slowing down.
 If that’s too popular for you, keep reading for baby names like Leo.

 Names Similar to Leo